qarmin/czkawka/instructions/Instruction.md

 - `cache_similar_image_SIZE_HASH_FILTER.txt` - stores cache data and hashes which may be used later without needing to compute image hash again - editing this file manually is not recommended, but it is allowed.
 Each algorithms uses its own file, because hashes are completely different in each.
 - `cache_broken_files.txt` - stores cache data of broken files
 - `cache_duplicates_Blake3.txt` - stores cache data of duplicated files, to not suffer too big of a performance hit when saving/loading file, only already fully hashed files bigger than 5MB are stored.
 Similar files with replaced `Blake3` to e.g. `SHA256` may be shown, when support for new hashes will be introduced in Czkawka.
+- `cache_similar_videos.bin/json` - stores cache data of video files.
+Depending on usage(debug/release build) it will produce bin file(fast, but unable to change) or json(slow, but well formatted).

 Config files are located in this path: